witny23/csci_441_meteor_challenges/campaign/README.md

-git React Component challenges for vids 15a, 15b
+git Completed React Component chllngs for vids 15a, 15b

 GOALS